 Question #7

-A Migration of individuals into a population generally causes that population to diverge to the extent that it becomes a new species.
+A Migration of individuals into a population generally decreases the genetic variability within a population.

 B Migration of individuals into a population generally increases the genetic variability within a population.